gandm/language-babel/README.md

     "babelTranspilePath": "relPath",
     "babelMapsPath": "relPath" }`

-* #### Suppress Source Path Messages
-  By default when a file is saved that is outside the `Babel Source Path` directory a message is generated.
-Enabling this disables these messages.
-This is particularly useful when you have mixed ES2015 and ES3-5 environment.
-ES2015 files can be placed inside a `Babel Source Path` where they will be transpiled and other files will not pop up annoying messages when being saved.

-  `.languagebabel property` `{"suppressSourcePathMessages": true|false}`

 * #### Create Target Directories
   When enabled any target directories that do not exist will be created prior to a transpilation.

   `.languagebabel property` `{"createTargetDirectories": true|false}`

-* #### Babel Stage
-  The ECMA standards stage to enforce.
-See [Babel Stages](http://babeljs.io/docs/usage/experimental/) for more information.

-* #### External Helpers
-  When enabled transpiled output will not include babel helper code.
-Please refer to [Babel External Helpers](http://babeljs.io/docs/advanced/external-helpers/) for further information.

-* #### Module Loader
-  The module loader format to use.
-Either `common` to use CommonJS, `amd` to use Asynchronous Module Definition or `umd` to use Universal Module Definition   Please refer to [Babel Modules](http://babeljs.io/docs/usage/modules/) for further information.

-* #### Transformer Options
-  The remaining transformer options may contain comma separated lists of transformer names.
-  Please refer to [Babel Transformers](http://babeljs.io/docs/advanced/transformers/) and [Babel Runtime](http://babeljs.io/docs/usage/runtime/) for further information.

 ## .languagebabel Configuration